-In this run of hif_makeimlist, imaging parameters are determined and listed for creation of per-spw mfs continuum images of each science target.
-This run of hif_makeimlist also controls the parameters used to create the dirty cubes used by the hif_findcont stage, including any channel binning (listed in the "nbins" column of the hif_makeimlist table).
+In this task, imaging parameters are determined and listed for creation of per-spw mfs continuum images of each science target.
+This task also controls the parameters used to create the dirty cubes used by the hif_findcont stage, including any channel binning (listed in the "nbins" column of the hif_makeimlist table).